ndau/commands/cmd/crank/README.md

 * Timestamp - 2018-12-17T10:24:33Z
 * Quoted string -- single, double, or triplequotes of either kind, no escape characters
 * B(hex pairs) -- B(12345678abcdef)
-* [ list of the above values ] (commas or whitespace, must be alone on one line)
+* [ list of values ] (commas or whitespace)
-* { list of values }(commas or whitespace, must be alone on one line)
+* { collection of index:value pairs }(commas or whitespace)
 * account -- this single word generates a random account object and pushes it

-It is a known bug that you cannot create a list of structs or a struct containing a list.
+Push is a single-line command, but can parse values of arbitrary complexity.

 ## quit
 (also `q`)